-3. Methods applied
+3. Methods applied 107

-(a) Quantitative methods: Counterfactual analysis, combined PSM and DID i.
+(a) Quantitative methods 108: Counterfactual analysis, combined PSM and DID i.
 Reasons for using the method

-The main reason was its flexibility and possibility to draw on existing secondary data and using them to verify causality of the identified primary and secondary contributions of supported operations.
-The counterfactual analysis using PSM+DID allows netting out the measure effects and calculate the extent of the key indirect effects of interventions at the level of direct beneficiaries (deadweight loss and leverage effects), which have been often proved in linkage with the investment support.
+The main reason was its flexibility and possibility to draw on existing secondary data and use them to verify causality of the identified primary and secondary contributions of supported operations.
+The counterfactual analysis using PSM+DID allows netting out the measure effects and calculating the extent of the key indirect effects of the interventions at the level of direct beneficiaries (deadweight loss and leverage effects), which have often been proved in the linkage with the investment support.